thinknoise/loopiere/README.md

 https://modelglue.com/loopiere/

-This is a simple looper
+This is a simple looper with simple samples.

-Loopiere is an interactive web-based loop sequencer built with the Web Audio API.
+Loopiere is an interactive web-based looper built with the Web Audio API.
 It lets you drag and drop audio samples into multiple tracks, arrange them along a timeline based on tempo, and create seamless loops entirely in the browser.

 ## Project Motivation